RgbTrouw/Qs-Messenger/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

  Thank you for your insterest in the application.

- * Note:  A late update has to be done and binaries will be reuploaded.

-Probably the one line that had to be commented out for the registration function.

   What is new:

-  - completed some of the functions.
+  - completed some of the list / friendship functions.
-  - only one login with option of logging out other session.
+  - only one login allowed with option of logging out other session.
+  - server verbose option "-v" added
+  - (removed server logging for now)

 Client configuration: